WurstCommander/Win10AppRemove/README.md

 - updated readme

 ## Remove the App-Packages
-First use "Get-AppxProvisionedPackage -Online" to get the Packagename and then "Remove-AppxProvisionedPackage -Online -PackageName
+First use "Get-AppxProvisionedPackage -Online" to get the Packagename and then ```Remove-AppxProvisionedPackage -Online -PackageName
-For Example: "EMicrosoft.MicrosoftStickyNotes_3.1.46.0_neutral_~_8wekyb3d8bbwe" to remove the Packagefile
+For Example: "EMicrosoft.MicrosoftStickyNotes_3.1.46.0_neutral_~_8wekyb3d8bbwe``` to remove the Packagefile

 ## Disclaimer